afsc-assessments/ebswp_2023/doc/EBSpollock.md

 *	Total catch biomass (log-normal, $\sigma=0.05$)
-* Log-normal indices of pollock biomass; bottom trawl surveys assume annual estimates of sampling error, as represented in Fig. \ref{fig:bts_biom}; for the AT index the annual errors were specified to have a mean of 0.20; while for the AVO data, a value relative to the AT index was estimated and gave a mean of about 0.25).
+* Log-normal indices of pollock biomass; bottom trawl surveys assume annual estimates of sampling error, as represented in Fig. \ref{fig:bts_biom} along with the covariance matrices (for the density-dependent and VAST index series); for the AT index the annual errors were specified to have a mean of 0.20; while for the AVO data, a value relative to the AT index was estimated and gave a mean of about 0.25).